Table of Contents

 Asian brown clouds impact on Himalayan glaciers

-- Asian brown clouds carry large amounts of soot and black carbon (NPs) which are deposited on the glaciers.
+- Asian brown clouds carry large amounts of soot and black carbon (NPs) and deposit them on the Himalayan glaciers.

-- This could lead to higher absorption of the sun’s heat and potentially contributing to the increased melting of glaciers.
+- This could lead to higher absorption of the sun’s heat (reduced albedo) and potentially contributing to the increased melting of glaciers.

 NPs and ozone depletion

-- The nanoparticles have greater chemical reactivity.
-They can result in increased production of reactive oxygen species (ROS), including free radicals like Cl–.
+- NPs can result in increased production of reactive oxygen species (ROS), including free radicals like Cl–.